port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/humanitec/humanitec.md

 Fork our [humanitec integration repository](https://github.com/port-labs/humanitec-integration-script.git) to get started.
 :::
 1. Create the following Python files in a folder name `integration` folder at the root of your GitHub repository:
-    1. `main.py` - Orchestrates the synchronization of data between Humanitec and Port, ensuring that resource entities are accurately mirrored and updated across both platforms.
+    1. `main.py` - Orchestrates the synchronization of data from Humanitec to Port, ensuring that resource entities are accurately mirrored and updated on your port catalog.
     2. `requirements.txt` - This file contains the dependencies or necessary external packages need to run the integration

 <details>